Glitchy-Sheep/type-matrix/configuration_scripts/README.md

    *Or* you can just install visual studio with its c++ compilers and packages.

-4. Make sure you have mingw64 bin directory (usually `C:\MinGW\bin`) in your `PATH` variable, so cmake and conan can locate compilers.
-And also check your cmake and python binaries also are in the `PATH` variable, otherwise scripts won't work.
+4. Make sure you have mingw64 bin directory (usually `C:\MinGW\bin`) in your `PATH` variable, and your `PATH` doesn't contain another version of MinGW compiler (like and especially win32), so cmake and conan can locate the compiler correctly.
+And also check your cmake and python binaries are in the `PATH` variable too, otherwise scripts won't work.

 5. Run one of python scripts in